MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-422-Medicare-Advantage-Program/subpart-C-Benefits-Beneficiary-Protections/section-422.100.md

 (C) The benefits are not covered by Medicare (This specifically includes Medicare Parts A, B, and D).

-(d) *Availability and structure of plans.* An MA organization offering an MA plan must offer it -
+(d) *Availability and structure of plans.* An MA organization offering an MA plan must offer it—

 (1) To all Medicare beneficiaries residing in the service area of the MA plan;